matt-handy/TheAllCommander/README.md

 shell_kill <integer ID>

 	Destroys the child shell indicated

+## Audits - Alpha Feature

+TheAllCommander implements two audits commands at present

+audit_win_privesc_misconfig

+	This command audits for configurations/misconfigurations that leave a system vulnerable to privilege escalation and provides suggestions on fixes.

+audit_win_privesc_cve

+	This command audits for incorrect patch levels that an adversary might exploit for privilege escalation.

 ## Server based macro commands
 The following commands are implemented serverside, where the server translates the instructions into